-The preferred ISO symbol for the multiplication operator is a "dot" a bit above the base line: ".".
-Modelica supports the ISO alternative ".", which is an ordinary "dot" on the base line.
+The SI standard specifies that a multiplication operator symbol is written as space or as a dot.
+The SI standard requires that this "dot" is a bit above the base line: "·", which is not part of ASCII.
+The ISO standard also prefers "·", but Modelica supports the ISO alternative ".", which is an ordinary "dot" on the base line.